Retirement Social Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Most American workers look forward to retiring as early as possible, and receiving a monthly Social Security check to get ahead financially is a an important part of that plan.
+Most American workers look forward to retiring, and receiving a monthly Social Security check to get ahead financially is an important part of that plan.

 Some plan on using that check to supplement their savings, while others count on it to make ends meet.
 But before you start factoring Social Security into your retirement budget, you need to know if you qualify to receive it.